To Rome with love: Off the beaten path

 This was a highly innovative and, as it turns out, very successful venture.
 When the sculptures were returned to their home on Capitoline Hill in 2005, the decision was made to keep this on as a permanent space to house many of their recent acquisitions.
 I'm so glad they did as it's a wonderful setting and the juxtaposition of the old and the new allows you to experience the sculpture in a completely new way.
 Even the way in which the individual sculptures are placed and mounted is modern - in some instances, instead of using traditional plinths, the work is supported by steel rods.
 It allows for a more dynamic experience of the work and in my opinion is a far more engaging way of presenting sculpture.

-As you can see, their collection is outstanding with each piece lit so beautifully and shown off to its best possible advantage.
+The collection is outstanding: each piece is so beautifully lit and shown off to its best possible advantage.

-But it's not just the classical objects that are beautiful - the industrial machinery was magnificent and a work of art in itself.
+But it's not just the classical objects that are beautiful - the industrial machinery is magnificent and a work of art in itself.
 Well I think so anyway.

 In contrast, some of the highly coloured mosaics on the floors are from the 1st Century AD.
 It's astonishing how well preserved they are and how much of the minute detailing is still visible to this day.

-It's not a huge museum but we spent about two hours here.
-I found the busts particularly captivating, as if I was looking into the faces of history.
-Look how beautiful they are.
+It's not a huge museum but we spend about two hours here.
+I find the busts particularly captivating.
+It's almost like looking into the faces of history.

 Getting there: Take the Metro to the Pyramide stop and it's about a ten-fifteen minute walk from here up Via Ostiense and into the neighbourhood of Garbatella.
 Entrance fee is a steel at €7.50.
 You can also, of course, buy a combined ticket and visit the other two utterly brilliant museums on the Campidoglio, or Capitoline Hill.
 We visited both last time and if you have time, they are well worth a visit too.
 I wrote about them in my previous Rome blog here.
 Centrale Montemartini is far less busy though.
 We practically had it all to ourselves.